9 Aug 2024

 Rock-wallaby being released in Kalbarri. © DBCA Media

 This connection between Traditional Knowledge and modern conservation efforts is something WWF-Australia strongly supports.
-Indigenous people have been custodians of Australia's landscapes for tens of thousands of years, and their insights are invaluable in our shared mission to protect and restore our unique wildlife.
+Indigenous peoples have been custodians of Australia's landscapes for tens of thousands of years, and their insights are invaluable in our shared mission to protect and restore our unique wildlife.

 A History of Hope